Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Hierarchical LMDPs

-In the case of known dynamics, we can simply use the power iteration method on the Bellman equations in \eqref{eq:matrixz} to solve the base LMDPs of all equivalence classes.
-To compute the values of the original LMDP $\cL$ for the exit states in $\cE$, the compositionality relation in~\eqref{eq:comp3} provides us with a system of linear equations, one for each non-terminal exit state.
-We can reformulate this system of equations in matrix form by defining a vector of values ${\bf z}_\cE$ for exit states:
+If the dynamics $\cP$ and the state costs $\cR, \cJ$ are known, we can use the power method to solve the original LMDP $\cL$ by composing individual solutions of the subtask LMDPs $\cL_i$.
+In this case, we define Bellman equations in \eqref{eq:matrixz} to solve the base LMDPs of all equivalence classes.
+To compute the values of the original LMDP $\cL$ for the exit states in $\cE$, the compositionality relation in~\eqref{eq:comp3} provides us with an additional system of linear equations, one for each non-terminal exit state.
+We can reformulate this additional system of equations in matrix form defined for the exit states ${\bf z}_\cE$:

 Here, the matrix $G$ contains the values of the base LMDPs according to~\eqref{eq:comp3}.
-Again, we can use the power iteration method on this system of linear equations to obtain the values of all exit states in $\cE$.
+We can thus use the power method on this system of linear equations to obtain the values of all exit states in $\cE$.

+\paragraph{Example 1:} In the 4-room example, the row in $G$ corresponding to $\hat{z}_\cE(2^L)$ contains the element $z^B(2^L)$ in the column for $\hat{z}_\cE(1^B)$, and the element $z^R(2^L)$ in the column for $\hat{z}_\cE(1^R)$, while all other elements equal $0$.
+While the flat approach requires one run of the power method on a large matrix, our hierachical approach needs five runs of the power method on significantly reduced matrices (these runs can be parallelized), and one additional run on a $8\times 8$ matrix, corresponding to~\eqref{eq:exits}.\\

-We do not explicitly represent the values of states in $\cS\setminus\cE$ since they are given by~\eqref{eq:comp3}.
+We remark that we do not explicitly represent the values of states in $\cS\setminus\cE$ since they are given by~\eqref{eq:comp3}.
 Since we can now obtain the value $z(s)$ of each state $s\in\cS$, we can define the optimal policy directly in terms of the values $z$ and~\eqref{eq:pi}.
 Hence unlike most approaches to hierarchical reinforcement learning, the policy does not select among subtasks, but instead depends directly on the decomposed value estimates.